seek4science/seek-documentation/help/user-guide/browsing.md

 ---
-title: SEEK User Guide - Browsing
+title: Browsing content on SEEK
-layout: page
+layout: user-guide-page
+sidebar: userguide
 ---

-# Browsing content on seek

 Seek contains several types of content which you can access by clicking on "Browse" from any page.